frank-ang/amplify-react-tutorial/README-BUILD.md

 ?
 Do you want to add another path?
 No
 Successfully added resource detect locally
 ```
-It creates 1 API *detect* that calls 1 function *DetectRiceLabels*
+It creates an API ```detect``` that calls a NodeJS Lambda Function ```DetectRiceLabels```.

-Test the function
+Test the dummy function
 ```
 amplify mock function DetectRiceLabels
 ```

-> TODO:
-> Update the function code.
-This enables CORS and implements the detection logic.
+Implement the code
+This function should make a cross-region call to the Amazon Rekognition Custom Labels model

-Replace the function code with the code provided at *TODO*.
+Replace the function code with the code provided at [./src/lambda/lambda.detect.rice.index.js](./src/lambda/lambda.detect.rice.index.js) and update the hardcoded values in it to your environment.

+Grant the Lambda function permissions to:
+* copy the image for detection, from the source bucket into, copy cross-region into the bucket where the Rekognition model lives.
+* call the Rekognition custom labels model.

 On the AWS console, update the Lambda function Execution role:

-   *Lambda->DetectRiceLabels function -> Permissions Tab -> Execution Role (opens IAM console)*
+**Lambda->DetectRiceLabels function -> Permissions Tab -> Execution Role (opens IAM console)**

-Allow the IAM Action: "rekognition:DetectCustomLabels".
+Allow these actions on the Role IAM Action:
+* "rekognition:DetectCustomLabels",
-Allow S3: "s3:PutObject",
+* "s3:PutObject",
-          "s3:GetObject",
+* "s3:GetObject",
-          "s3:ListBucket"
+* "s3:ListBucket"

-Call the API from a page.
+Test by opening the browser page to the Detect Rice Disease page.
+Upload a sample rice leaf image.
+A successful call should display the disease detection results.

 # TODO: